 To formally compare the predictive accuracy of the Bank of England forecasts with the two benchmarks, I use the \citeasnoun{diebold1995comparing} test of equal predictive accuracy.
-This approach adopts a model-free perspective to compare two competing forecasts, imposing assumptions only on the forecast error loss differential.\footnote{ An alternative approach that allows for multiple comparison of forecasting models is the model confidence set of \citeasnoun{hansen2011model}.} For a given loss function, the null hypothesis of the \citeasnoun{diebold1995comparing} test is that the expected loss differential of two competing forecasts is zero.
+This approach adopts a model-free perspective to compare two competing forecasts, imposing assumptions only on the forecast error loss differential.\footnote{An alternative approach that allows for multiple comparison of forecasting models is the model confidence set of \citeasnoun{hansen2011model}.
+This approach allows to select a set of models (not necessarily one) that it will contain the best model with a given level of confidence.} For a given loss function, the null hypothesis of the \citeasnoun{diebold1995comparing} test is that the expected loss differential of two competing forecasts is zero.
 Given that the test relies on the choice of a loss function, I consider both the popular quadratic and absolute value loss functions, as well as the linear exponential (linex) loss function, which is an asymmetric loss function that allows to give larger penalty to over-prediction or under-prediction \cite{christoffersen1997optimal}.
 In particular, I consider two parametrisations of the linex function $\exp(\alpha e_t)-\alpha e_t-1$, where $e_t$ is the forecast error, by using two values for $\alpha$, namely, 0.5 and -0.5, the former penalises more under-predictions and the latter over-predictions.